FreezingMoon/AncientBeast/readme.md

 #### Installing Dependencies

-Please, navigate into the development directory use this command for installing/updating dependencies.
+Please, navigate into the development directory and use this command for installing/updating dependencies.

 ```
 npm install